allthingslinux/tuxkeychain/README.md

 Unfortunately this is more expensive than usual due to tariffs and inflation.
 (Probably cheaper in other countries.)

 NOTE: This is still in the prototype stage, changes to the design are likely.
-It doesn't even look like Tux yet!

 ## Manufacturing
 - This is a 4-layer PCB so it can fit in the Tux keychain form factor.